stanfordnlp/stanza/_pages/mwt.md

 token: .        words: .
 ```

-The multi-word token `du` is expanded to two syntactic words `de` and `le`.

-### Access Parent Token for Word
+### Accessing Parent Token for Word

-The code below shows an example of accessing parent token for each word in the first sentence:
+When performing word-level annotations and processing, it might sometimes be useful to access the token a given word is derived from, so that we can access its character offsets, among other things, that are associated with the token.
+Here is an example of how to do that with [`Word`](data_object.md#word)'s `parent` property with the same sentence we just saw:

 ```python
 import stanza